D.C. pleads for low attendance, federal help as tense Inauguration Day approaches

 “Based on recent events and intelligence assessments, we must prepare for large groups of trained and armed extremists to come to Washington, D.C. during the NSSE in an attempt to disrupt the Inauguration,” she said in the letter.

-If granted, an emergency declaration would mean the federal government would reimburse D.C. for costs related to emergency protective measures such as overtime and hazardous duty pay.
-The federal government granted the District such declaration in 2009 for Barack Obama’s inauguration.
+Trump granted the emergency declaration Monday night, which means the federal government will reimburse D.C. for costs related to emergency protective measures such as overtime and hazardous-duty pay.
+The federal government also granted the District such a declaration in 2009 for President Barack Obama’s inauguration.

-As of early Monday afternoon, the Federal Emergency Management Agency was still processing the request for an emergency declaration, agency spokesperson Janet Montesi said in an email.

-“FEMA will have key staff at multiple locations before, during and after the Inauguration as part of our enhanced readiness posture,” she added.
-“We are prepared to activate and deploy sufficient staffing and resources to meet the needs of any potential situation.”

-Bowser also requested that the Interior Department rescind and deny all permits for gatherings in downtown D.C. between Monday and Jan.
+Bowser also requested that the Interior Department rescind and deny all permits for gatherings in downtown Washington between Monday and Jan.
 24. On Monday, the National Park Service shut down access to the Washington Monument through Jan.
-24, citing threats surrounding inauguration.
+24, citing threats surrounding the inauguration.

-The National Park Service has issued two permits that together allow for 75 people to demonstrate around the inauguration, according to Mike Litterst, a department spokesperson.
+The National Park Service has issued two permits that together allow for 75 people to demonstrate around the inauguration, according to Mike Litterst, a department spokesman.
 On Monday, Litterst said the Park Service was still processing five outstanding permit requests, two of which are for events expecting 5,000 people.
 The first of those applications was submitted last January by DC Action Lab, a liberal group based in the District.
 The second was submitted in December by Black Pact, a nonpartisan political group organizing a march for reparations.

-In addition to focus on public safety threats from armed demonstrators, city officials are also pouring resources into preventing the spread of the coronavirus during a week with the potential for mass gatherings downtown.
+In addition to the focus on public safety threats from armed demonstrators, city officials are also pouring resources into preventing the spread of the coronavirus during a week with the potential for mass gatherings downtown.

 The District’s health department has partnered with the U.S. Department of Health and Human Services to staff 10 first-aid stations downtown.
-D.C. health is also providing coronavirus testing for law enforcement traveling to the District from other states and will conduct contact tracing for emergency responders, according Bowser’s letter requesting an emergency declaration.
+D.C.
+Health is also providing coronavirus testing for law enforcement traveling to the District from other states and will conduct contact tracing for emergency responders, according Bowser’s letter requesting an emergency declaration.

 Bowser also said Monday that she would “likely” extend the mandated closure of indoor dining, which was introduced in December to address rising coronavirus cases, through Jan.
 24 in the interest of public safety around the inauguration.